AlexHYF/OOPSLA2023-Artifact/README.md

 ----------------------------

 In this paper, we present a tool called S3 to calculate the sub-specification for SyGuS and DreamCoder.
-S3 consists of 2 parts that calculate the sub-specification for SyGuS tasks and DreamCoder tasks respectively.
+S3 consists of two parts that calculate the sub-specifications for SyGuS and DreamCoder tasks respectively.
 All the results presented in the paper can be reproduced the following 3 steps:

-1. __SyGuS:__ Run CVC5 and EUSolver on SyGuS competition 2017 benchmarks, obtain the implementations and the runtime statistics.
-Then run S3 on all the program locations on the previously obtained implementations.
+1. __Apply S3 to SyGuS problems:__ Run CVC5 and EUSolver on synthesis tasks from the 2017 SyGuS Competition.
+We then obtain the implementations and finally run S3 on all the program locations on the previously obtained implementations.

    The data from this experiment is used to produce __Figure 4 and 5__, and __Table 1__ in the main paper.

-2. __DreamCoder:__ Run S3 on DreamCoder List benchmark.
-We provide the tasks and synthesized implementations in `synthesized_code.json`.
+2. __Apply S3 to DreamCoder problems:__ Run S3 to the synthesis tasks from DreamCoder that involve list processing.
+We provide the tasks and synthesized implementations in the file `synthesized_code.json`.

    The data from this experiment is used to produce __Figure 4__ in the main paper.

-3. __Generate Figure:__ Run the data processing scripts to extract data from the first 2 steps and draw the figures.
+3. __Generate Figures:__ Run the data processing scripts to extract data from the first two steps and draw the figures.

-Reproducing SyGuS benchmark experiment
+Reproducing SyGuS Benchmark Experiment
 --------------------------------------

-This experiment consists of 2 steps: Obtaining the synthesis result from SyGuS solver and calculate their sub-specifications.
-Execute the following sub-tasks:
+This experiment consists of two steps: Obtaining the synthesis result from SyGuS solver and calculate their sub-specifications.
+Execute the following commands:
 ```
 cd /OOPSLA2023-Artifact/SyGuS
 ./scripts/get-impls.sh